 Exactech Knee and Ankle Replacement Insert and Liner Lawsuit

-Joint Replacement Products manufacturer Exactech has issued a recall for its polyethylene knee inserts and ankle liners due to possible degradation of the polymer construction.
+Joint Replacement Products manufacturer Exactech has issued a recall for many of its polyethylene knee inserts and ankle liners due to possible degradation of the polymer construction.
 Recall information indicates that hundreds of thousands Exactech Ultra-High Molecular Weight Polyethylene (UHMWPE) Knee and Ankle Inserts or liners have been implanted since 1994 and may be involved in the recalls.

 People who were implanted with an Exactech Knee or Ankle Polyethylene Insert during a joint replacement surgery may be eligible for compensation through an Exactech Knee or Ankle Insert Lawsuit.